Why Did I Get Married?: Critical response

-Review aggregation website Rotten Tomatoes gives the film a score of 48% based on 42 reviews, with an average rating of 5.50/10.
+Review aggregation website Rotten Tomatoes gives the film a score of 49% based on 41 reviews.
 The website's critics consensus reads: "Despite some poignant observations on modern marriages, Why Did I Get Married? is too preachy and melodramatic."
 On Metacritic, the film had an average score of 54/100 based on reviews from 12 critics.
 CinemaScore polls reported that the average grade moviegoers gave the film was an "A+" on an A+ to F scale.

 Paul Grenada said that while "there are times where the script seems stiff,...[the film] teaches without hammering, and you leave the movie feeling good about what you saw."
 Giving the movie a B−, Entertainment Weekly said that Perry is of the "spell-everything-in-capital-letters and act-it-out-loudly schools," but added that "one performance glistens--Jill Scott's as the sad, heavyset Sheila, who locates the faith that's the source of love."
 Time magazine gave the film a B and called it the "usual artless mix of broad comedy, teary confessions and spiritual uplift."